mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Meta/Formatting_Reference/Formatting_Reference.md

     ![](/assets/45-0-1448484425.jpg){:.thumb .center}

-> **Note:** by default images will be aligned center anyway, if no alignment specified.
+> By default images will be aligned center anyway, if no alignment specified.
+{:.note}

 **Inline with custom width and caption:**